Categories: News | Published On: 17 October 2023 | 3.7 min read |

 Autonomous, connected infra-red detectors can reduce the risk of fire

 With a view to going even further in the field of prevention, UTC-System, a subsidiary of Wintech Groupe, has developed the first autonomous infra-red detector.
-L’UTC® Smart IR Camera is a major breakthrough: more than just a detector that activates when a fire has already started, this revolutionary product is capable of predicting fire outbreaks well before the first visible signs appear.
-Thanks to its ability to detect abnormal temperature rises quickly, the UTC® Smart IR Camera enables proactive monitoring of high-risk industrial sites.
+The UTC is a major breakthrough: more than just a detector that activates when a fire has already started, this revolutionary product is capable of predicting fire outbreaks well before the first visible signs appear.
+Thanks to its ability to detect abnormal temperature rises quickly, the UTC enables proactive monitoring of high-risk industrial sites.

 Autonomous, connected infra-red detectors to reduce the risk of fire

-The UTC® Smart IR Camera, the first connected thermographic detector, represents a major breakthrough in the early detection of fires in industrial environments.
+The UTC, the first connected thermographic detector, represents a major breakthrough in the early detection of fires in industrial environments.
 Its ability to rapidly analyse temperature variations, its adjustable alert threshold settings and its continuous monitoring make it one of the most powerful tools for fire prevention to date.
 By adopting this solution, companies can move from preventative maintenance to predictive maintenance, so as to anticipate failures and ensure the safety of workers and the preservation of their business.

 Nouveau call-to-action